Workplace Harassment & Bullying

 In September 2016, the Ontario government updated workplace harassment laws requiring all employers to investigate all complaints of harassment, resolve them and implement disciplinary actions, as necessary.
 The law protects you from harassment at every step of the employment process.
 This includes the recruiting period, after you are hired and even when you are disciplined or fired.

 Bullying & Workplace Harassment

-Our lawyers can help in many ways.
-We will treat you with respect and review your case without judgment and in total confidence.
+Our lawyers will review your case respectfully, without judgment, and in total confidence.
 Our first concern will be your safety and well being.
 Secondly, we look at protecting your means of earning a living.

-We can coach you on documenting and obtaining proof of the harassment.
-We can also educate your employer about the law.
-And if the situation has escalated to a point of no resolution, we will put up a good fight to negotiate a wrongful dismissal severance package, ensuring it is in line with your pain and suffering.
-If you quit unwillingly due to workplace harassment, we can always pursue a constructive dismissal case.
+We will coach you on how to document and obtain proof of the harassment.
+Where necessary, we will educate your employer about the law.
+And if the situation has escalated to a point of no resolution, we will fiercely represent you to trigger a wrongful dismissal severance package, ensuring it is in line with your pain and suffering.
+If you have already quit unwillingly due to workplace harassment, we can always pursue a constructive dismissal case.

 Workplace harassment is completely against the law.
-There is no reason why any employee in Ontario should feel victimized by it.
-Contact us for a review of your case.
+There is no reason why anyone in Ontario should feel victimized by it.

 Read more about the full range of services we offer.
 Our experience allows us to handle almost any type of case, no matter how difficult.